-WARNING: Always restrain an unoccupied child seat or booster warning: Always restrain an another seat.
+WARNING: Always restrain an unoccupied child seat or booster seat.
 These objects may become projectiles in a collision or sudden stop, which may increase the risk of serious injury.

 WARNING: Never place, or allow a child to place, the shoulder belt under a child's arm or behind the back because it reduces the protection for the upper part of the body and may increase the risk of injury or death in a collision.